DefGuard/docs/features/openid-connect/README.md

 #### Client creation

-To enable logging in with third-party application first you need to register it as new **OpenID client**.&#x20;
+To enable logging in with third-party application first you need to register it as new **OpenID client**.

 To do it, navigate to **OpenID applications** on the left side navigation, then click **Add new application.**